How To... - DIY Finishing - Finishing Techniques

 The best materials for protecting wooden kitchen worktops

-Tough kitchen conditions call for tougher finishing products
+Tough kitchen conditions demand tougher finishing products

 Synthetic oils.
 The appropriate ones are called hard top oil, i.e. hard surface oil.
 They are specially formulated for such uses and have very good mechanical resistance.

-In general, oils form thin films and make the wood stand out.
+Oils generally form thin films and make the wood stand out.
 They are recommended for rustic finishes or natural.
 Their resistance over time may be less than other materials, but the finish can be refreshed without removing old layers.

-Poutdoor rodwheels are not recommended for kitchen countertops.
+Poutdoor rodwheels not recommended for kitchen countertops.
 They are formulated to be more elastic, which makes them less hard.
 Moisture resistance refers to precipitation, not steam or hot water.

 No matter how good a finishing product is, it must be applied correctly

 I hope you find the above information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply.

 About the author